Understanding our bodies: Headache

 What is it?

 Headaches, also known as cephalalgias, are one of the most common medical conditions encountered in the general population.
-After all, who has never had one or has never had a friend or family member complain about one?
+After all, who has never experiences one or had a friend or family member complain about one?

 This condition, which is very diverse in causes and subtypes, can impact people of all ages and genders, regardless of their physical fitness, dietary habits and of their general health status.
 However, according to statistics, headaches occur more frequently to women and to people between 20 and 50 years old.

-Due to their intense symptoms, headaches can also cause difficulties with attention, with concentration and an elevated sense of fatigue at work as well as in your daily life.
-This in turn often tends to diminish your performance at work and in your recreational activities, as well as a significant decrease in quality of life and general satisfaction, and can therefore impact multiple spheres of your life.
+Due to their intense symptoms, headaches can also cause difficulties with attention, with concentration and an elevated sense of fatigue.
+This in turn often tends to diminish your performance at work and in your recreational activities, as well as significantly decreasing quality of life and general satisfaction with multiple facets of life.

 What does it look like?